Logitech To Acquire ASTRO Gaming For $85 Million

 Consumer electronics manufacturer Logitech (LOGI) has announced an agreement to acquire gaming console gear maker ASTRO Gaming for $85 million in cash.

-ASTRO has developed a family of headsets, mixamps, and accessories for the consumer console gaming and eSports enthusiasts.
+ASTRO has developed a family of headsets, MixAmps, and accessories for the consumer console gaming and eSports enthusiasts.

 Logitech is acquiring ASTRO to expand into console gaming gear and plans to expand ASTRO’s highly-regarded product lines internationally after the deal closes.
 I view the acquisition as a positive for LOGI and expect revenue and earnings growth in 2018.